oxen-io/session-file-server/README.md

        pip3 install psycopg psycopg_pool  # Or as above, once these enter Debian/Ubuntu
     ```

+    You may optionally also install `psycopg_c` for some performance improvements; this likely
+    requires first installing libpq-dev for postgresql headers.

 2. Build the required oxen Python modules:

        make